awwx/meteor-offline-data/README.md

 connection to the server, method calls will be queued up in memory.
 Meteor will automatically keep trying to reconnect and will send the method calls to the server when it is connected again.
-However, undelivered method calls will be lost if the browser tab is closed, or if on a mobile device the tab is unloaded to save memory when switching between tabs or applications.
+However, undelivered method calls will be lost if the browser window is closed, or if on a mobile device the window is unloaded to save memory when switching between windows or applications.

 Offline methods are saved persistently in the browser's database, and will be delivered when the browser goes online -- even if the